Bible Memory System for Everyday Discipleship: Hiding God’s Word in Your Heart

 Questions readers often ask along the way

-Below are a few warm answers to common concerns that arise once the practice begins.
+Here are answers to common concerns that may arise as you begin.

 What if I forget parts of a verse after a few days or weeks?